hardcodes/lmtyas/README.md

         - `{UrlPayload}` is replaced with the encrypted secret id to access the secret.

         URL must be in the template, see [mailtemplate.txt](./conf.dev/mailtemplate.txt).

+        Depending on your authentication backends you may not know the data for each of the placeholders!
 - **NOTE 2** The arrays `email_configuration` and `ldap_configuration` may be absent or differ, depending on the selected features.
 See section *[Compile and install -features](#compile-and-install---features)*.
 - **NOTE 3** The directive `mail_hint` may be absent.
 If so the default `firstname.lastname@acme.local` will be used.